 Gland extract of the musk deer

-obtained originally from the strong-smelling substance secreted by a gland in the abdomen of the male musk-deer.
+Musk is the name given to a perfume obtained originally from the strong-smelling substance secreted by a gland in the abdomen of the male musk-deer.

-of India and Europe, by the Musk Duck (Biziura lobata) of southern Australia, the musk shrew, the musk beetle (Calichroma moschata), the alligator of Central Ameriaca, and by several other animals.
+The variety which appears in commerce is a secretion of the musk deer; but the odour is also emitted by the muskrat of India and Europe, by the Musk Duck (Biziura lobata) of southern Australia, the musk shrew, the musk beetle (Calichroma moschata), the alligator of Central Ameriaca, and by several other animals.

-that is the primary contributor to the odour of musk is muscone which is often used in perfumery and, according to the National Geographic, a traditional medicine of China and its neighbours for 5,000 years or more.
+The organic compound that is the primary contributor to the odour of musk is muscone which is often used in perfumery and, according to the National Geographic, a traditional medicine of China and its neighbours for 5,000 years or more.

 Since obtaining natural musk requires killing the endangered animal, nearly all muscone used in perfumery today is synthetic.